plabayo/rama/docs/book/src/http/grpc.md

 This is a good real-world pattern because production deployments often need more than a single bare service.

+## HTTP and gRPC on One Web Router

+An internal service often needs two different interfaces: generated gRPC APIs for machine clients, and ordinary HTTP endpoints for operators, infrastructure probes or a small dashboard.
+Rama can serve both from the same `rama_http::service::web::Router` and the same `HttpServer::auto` listener.

+Import `rama::http::grpc::service::web::RouterExt` to register each generated service directly alongside the router's ordinary HTTP routes.
+Its `with_grpc_service` method consumes and returns the router, while `set_grpc_service` is available when building a router mutably.

+`with_grpc_service` derives `/<package>.<Service>/{method}` from `NamedService::NAME`.
+It uses a regular POST route so the generated server receives the complete canonical gRPC URI;
+there is no artificial `/grpc` prefix to configure and no nested prefix is stripped.

+See the complete job-service example:

+- [`examples/proto/jobs.proto`](https://github.com/plabayo/rama/blob/main/examples/proto/jobs.proto): generated job API with unary and server-streaming RPCs
+- [`examples/src/http_grpc_job/server.rs`](https://github.com/plabayo/rama/blob/main/examples/src/http_grpc_job/server.rs): HTTP endpoints, job and standard gRPC health services on one router
+- [`examples/src/http_grpc_job/client.rs`](https://github.com/plabayo/rama/blob/main/examples/src/http_grpc_job/client.rs): CLI for exploring the ordinary HTTP and generated gRPC APIs

 ## Compression and Streaming

 gRPC is not only about unary RPCs.